twobithack/hues-of-life/README.md

 <kbd>Space</kbd> to pause and resume simulation.

-Click and drag cursor to populate cells.
+Left-click to spawn and replace cells.
-Set color of new cells via keyboard keys:
+Select color for new cells via keyboard keys:

 <kbd>R</kbd> - red
 <kbd>G</kbd> - green